navigating-stories/orange-story-navigator/doc/widgets/knownissues.md

-Known Issues
+Known issues
 =======
 ![](../../doc/widgets/images/storynavigator_logo_small.png)

+Known issues: runtime issues that users might experience (with workarounds if available) and misconceptions about how SN works or what it is supposed to do.
 The following is a list of known issues as part of working with the Orange3 StoryNavigator Add-on:

 **1**